shogun-toolbox/shogun/doc/readme/INTERFACES.md

 ## Interfaces

 We now describe how to run code that uses Shogun in all interfaces.
-For language specific defails on how to import and use Shogun in all interfaces, see the examples on our website.
+For language-specific details on how to import and use Shogun in all interfaces, see the examples on our website.

 ### Native C++
 Make sure you read up on how to compile C/C++ code.